vicot/unity-outline-feature/ReadMe.md

 3. Set _Outline Shader_ to `OutlineFeature/Shaders/outlineShader.shader`.
 4. Set _Masking Shader_ to `OutlineFeature/Shaders/outlineMaskShader.shader`.
 5. Add a default material to render hidden parts with.

+# Demo Scene
+For demo scene to work as intended, current render pipeline in `project settings/Quality/Render Pipeline Asset` must be changed to `OutlineFeature/DemoScene/URP-pipeline`.

 # Usage
 ## Per Layer